dynatrace-extensions/active-directory/doc/ad wmi hub tile.md

 ```
 means you should disable the DHCPv6 feature set because your AD server does not run DHCPv6 service, so extension won't be able to obtain metrics for this service.

+### Q: You advice to activa the extension locally, but I see that remote activation is still possible?

+A: Currently all WMI-based extensions can be activated either locally or remotely.
+Although Remote activation is technically supported, it may be challenging to arrive at the proper set of the remote user privileges required to access AD host WMI store over the network.

+Note: in the future releases we plan to remove the possibility of remote activation of this extension.

+### Q: What limitations would I face with remote activation of this extension?

+A: Remote activation means that AD metrics won't be enriched with the AD host dimensions that would have been known if OneAgent were running on the AD host, which may affect reporting screens and drilldowns.
+Therefore, stick to the Local activation on the AD hosts, making sure that OneAgent is also installed on your AD hosts.

+Note: in the future releases we plan to remove the possibility of remote activation of this extension.

 ## Documentation link
 https://www.dynatrace.com/support/help/extend-dynatrace/extensions20